 The Best Time of the Year

-The Watkins Glen Gorge can be cold and damp, so I recommend visiting on a warmer day.
+However, the Watkins Glen Gorge can be cold and damp, so I recommend visiting on a warmer day.
+I love visiting in the summer for the warm weather that makes me want to step under the mist of the waterfalls.

 The Best Time of the Day